 If you paint, or plan to have painted, a brick wall that has not been painted previously, it is a permanent finish.

 How do you paint a brick wall on a house, and should you?

 Wall coatings for bricks are outside wall finishes that are designed to be semi permanent.

-Although we recognise that there are various products available like paint strippers and brick acid, they will never get the walls totally looking like new again, so if you are considering having the external walls of your home painted for the first time, please be sure that this is what you really want.
+Although, there are various products available like paint strippers and brick acid, they will never get the walls totally looking like new again.
+If you are considering painting exterior brick walls for the first time, please be sure that this is what you really want.